steveliles/dsl4xml/README.markdown

 JAXB and other xml-binding tools and frameworks can require dependencies on large libraries, or additional compile-time steps.

 dsl4xml was inspired by some recent work speeding up and improving the readability of some complex (and _slow_) XML parsing code in an Android application.

+JSON parsing is now available to try (alpha!).

 ### Aims